sylph01/project-asmr-slides/slides.md

 ### 2024/5/16 @ RubyKaigi 2024

 <!--
-  Hi, today I will be talking about:
+  Hi, I'm Ryo Kajiwara, I go by sylph01 on the Internet, and today I will be talking about:
-  (whisper) Adding Security to Microcontroller Ruby... okay, jokes aside, I'm Ryo, I go by sylph01 on the Internet.
+  (whisper) Adding Security to Microcontroller Ruby... get it? okay.
 -->

 ---